jfx2006/markdown-here/README.md

 Unfortunately, attempts by a few members of the user community to contact the author of Markdown Here have been unsuccessful.

+---
+**Thank you to @GregoryK for the wonderful new icons for MDHR 4.0!**

+---

 ## Compatibility

-This is a mail extension for [Mozilla Thunderbird](https://thunderbird.net/).
+This is a mail extension for [Mozilla Thunderbird](https://thunderbird.net/). *Markdown Here Revival 4.0.0* and higher require *Thunderbird 102.0* or *Thunderbird 115.0*.

-Support for browser-based email such as GMail, Outlook, or Yahoo Mail was removed to reduce tne necessary ongoing maintenace burden from these platforms.
+Support for browser-based email such as GMail, Outlook, or Yahoo Mail was removed to reduce the necessary ongoing maintenace burden from these platforms.

 # Table of Contents